skylineagle/postgis-gtfs-importer/README.md

 First, the GTFS data is downloaded to, unzipped into and [cleaned](https://github.com/public-transport/gtfsclean) within `/tmp/gtfs`; You can specify a custom path using `$GTFS_TMP_DIR`.

-**Each GTFS import gets its own PostgreSQL schema** called `gtfs-$unix_timestamp`.
+**Each GTFS import gets its own PostgreSQL schema** called `gtfs_$unix_timestamp`.
 The importer keeps track of (the most recent) successful imports by – once an import has succeeded – writing its schema name into a table `latest_successful_imports` in the `public` schema within the bookkeeping database.

 The newly downloaded GTFS data will only get imported if it has changed since the last import.
 This is determined using a [SHA-256 digest](https://en.wikipedia.org/wiki/SHA-2) of the GTFS dataset (and of the post-processing scripts, if configured, see below).
 The digest is stored in the `latest_successful_imports` table along with the schema name.